WilliamPerryEvans/3DStreetview/README.md

 If you do not have the coordinates ready, you can go on Google Maps or OpenStreetMap to get them.
 For example, go to the exact location you want on Google Maps and then simply left click, you should then have the latitude and longitude appear at the pin you created.

 Or, if you prefer a more open-source method, simply go to [OpenStreetMap](https://osm.org/), zoom to the exact spot you want to collect your coordinates, right click and press 'show address' - it will appear on the screen for you to record.

+** Or, once this is fixed, you can zoom on the web map in the upper right hand corner and once you have arrived at your area of interest you can select create mesh'**

 ![OSM Address 2](https://user-images.githubusercontent.com/36959983/143770876-d0bafd05-3f12-407a-9dab-a1817cbb5499.png)